logo

 In terms of calculating the 24 month period on a provisional licence, Sam would have already accumulated 5 months having held a provisional licence (12/1/2018-12/6/2018).
 Sam would require an additional 19 months of supervision in order to meet the 24 month supervision requirements.

-I am eligible to upgrade my licence at next renewal, do I need to provide a client file for inspection?
+I am eligible to upgrade my licence at next renewal, do I need to provide a client file?

 I am eligible to upgrade my licence at my next renewal.
 I have not received an inspection selection notice.
 What information should I provide?